turingschool/front-end-curriculum/projects/module-1/rock-paper-scissors-solo-v2.md

 In this project, we will not be providing detailed iterations.
 We want you to exercise your skills in planning out work!

-Notes:
+**Required Features:**
+* Both players' wins should be displayed.
+* Both players' selected fighter icon should be displayed each round.
+* Winner (or Draw) should be announced each round.
-* A timeout is used after a completed game to reset the board.
+* A timeout is used after a completed round to reset the board.
-* No need to match colors or icons, but the overall layout should be the same.
-You can get as creative as you would like with your Rock Paper Scissors design!
+* The overall layout should be the same but you can choose different colors and icons if you want to get creative with your with your Rock Paper Scissors design!
 * This game is played by one user against a computer.
 The computer player should be an instantiation of Player and have the ability to make a random choice.
 * You'll need to make two versions of Rock, Paper, Scissors - "classic" and some variation.
 The variation should include more than 3 options (the one in the video has 5).
 You can invent your own variation, or do some research on variations [here](https://www.wrpsa.com/different-variations-of-rock-paper-scissors/).
 Make sure you communicate the rules to your user!